ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 On team consistency

-It’s better to stick to a previous SRU team member’s decision.
-However, equally we shouldn’t be forced to accept or release something we’re uncomfortable with, or release a mistake to users.
+It's better to stick to a previous SRU team member's decision.
+However, equally we shouldn't be forced to accept or release something we're uncomfortable with, or release a mistake to users.
 So this has to be balanced carefully.
 The important thing to appreciate is that there are two sides to a decision relating to consistency across the SRU team.